 Recreational cycling is popular through the Wilberforce to Ebenezer areas utilising some of the quieter streets and hard shoulders of the roads.
 Best Cycle Rides Around the Hawkesbury can show you where to pick up the best rides in this area.
 Purchase a copy at the Hawkesbury Visitor Information Centre for $6.
 If you are looking for a cycling club Windsor Cyclists welcomes new members.
 Their regular rides are on Tuesdays, Thursdays and Sundays if you don't like to ride alone.
 One of their standard rides is through the Wilberforce and Ebenezer area.

-Wilberforce is very excited to announce the arrival of a new and thrilling attraction: Wild Animal Encounters.
+Wilberforce is very excited to announce the arrival of a new and thrilling attraction: Wild Cat Conservation Centre.
 Bookings may be made online.
 Walk with a Serval (African wild cat) and see other endangered species and breeding complexes.

 Wilberforce, along with Windsor, Richmond, Pitt Town and the nearby locality of Castlereagh, is a 'Macquarie Town", named by Governor Lachlan Macquarie in December 1810.